The Wharf (Washington, D.C.): Planning and development

-Office buildings

-1000 Maine – This 250,000 square foot office building is located on the northwest end of the property.
-It features Jefferson Memorial, Lincoln Memorial, and Washington Monument views.

-800 Maine – This 233,000 square foot, 11-story office building is situated at the corner of 9th Street and Maine Avenue SW.
-It is LEED Gold Core certified and features views of the U.S. Capitol.

-Pier 4 – This 28,000 SF building is the only over-water office building in Washington, DC.
-It extends 260 feet into the Washington Channel and features multiple private outdoor terraces.

-Hotels

-InterContinental Washington D.C. – The Wharf – This 278-room luxury hotel overlooks District Pier and the Washington Channel.
-It features views of many of DC's monuments.

-Hyatt House Washington DC / The Wharf – This 237-room extended-stay hotel offers suites with kitchenettes.

-Canopy by Hilton - This 175-room hotel overlooks 7th Street Park and Recreation Pier.

 Entertainment and activities

 The Wharf features multiple live music venues, including The Anthem, a 6,000-seat concert hall, as well as the club venues Union Stage and Pearl Street Warehouse.
 The waterfront also features year-round street performers and musical acts that perform on a floating barge stage.

 The Wharf is home to the Capital Yacht Club and some day-docks and live-aboard slips.
 Water taxi service connects The Wharf to Georgetown, Alexandria, Virginia, and the National Harbor in Oxon Hill, MD.
 Visitors may also take guided boat tours to view Washington attractions and monuments from the Potomac River.
 The Wharf operates a free jitney service that shuttles passengers from the Recreation Pier across the Washington Channel to East Potomac Park.
 Kayak and stand-up paddleboard rentals are also available seasonally.

 A wood-burning fire pit is located along the waterfront at District Square.
 A retrofitted camper known as Camp Wharf offers supplies for s’mores, including marshmallows, chocolate, graham crackers, and sticks for roasting.

 The Wharf is accessible by car, with underground parking available.
 A two-way cycle track runs the length of The Wharf, and the curbside is entirely reserved for rideshare and parcel pick-up and drop-off.
 Public transportation options include water taxis, metro, multiple Capital Bikeshare stations, and a free community shuttle.
 The shuttle stops at L'Enfant Plaza station on the Washington Metro, the International Spy Museum, and the National Mall adjacent to the Hirshhorn Museum and Sculpture Garden.
+The walk from L'Enfant Metro to the Wharf is less than ten minutes, with a pedestrian walkway along L'Enfant Plaza.